decenomy/dswjs-lib/README.md

-# dswjs-lib
+# DSW js (dswjs-lib)
-A javascript DSW library for node.js and browsers.
+A javascript DSW library for node.js, browsers, and mobile applications.